 College of Social Sciences and Public Policy

-Chair: Charles Barrilleaux; Leroy Collins Eminent Scholar: C. Weissert; Leroy Collins Professor: Barrilleaux; Syde P. Deeb Eminent Scholar & Marian D. Irish Professor: W. Berry; Professors: Crew, Jackson, Souva, W. Weissert; Associate Professors: Coleman, Ehrlich, Gomez, Grosser, Reenock; Assistant Professors: Ahler, Beazer, Carroll, Driscoll, Jeon, Kern, Ou, Pietryka, Schneer, von Borzyskowski; Assistant In: Nagar; Affiliated Faculty: F. Berry, Feiock, Metcalf; Professors Emeriti: Atkins, Claggett, Dye, Flanagan, Glick, Gray, Kim, Palmer, Scholz
+Chair: Charles Barrilleaux; Leroy Collins Eminent Scholar: C. Weissert; Leroy Collins Professor: Barrilleaux; Syde P. Deeb Eminent Scholar & Marian D. Irish Professor: W. Berry; Professors: Crew, Jackson, Souva, W. Weissert; Associate Professors: Beazer, Coleman, Driscoll, Ehrlich, Gomez, Grosser, Kem, Rainey, Reenock; Assistant Professors: Ahler, Cunha, Duque, Hassell, Li, Ou, Pietryka, Whyman; Assistant In: Nagar; Teaching Faculty: Kile; Affiliated Faculty: F. Berry, Feiock, Landau, Metcalf; Professors Emeriti: Atkins, Dye, Flanagan, Glick, Gray, Kim, Palmer, Scholz

 The political science major offers an undergraduate education in the liberal arts tradition, preparing the graduate for a variety of careers by emphasizing the acquisition of skills in communication and analysis and by encouraging independent thought, tolerance, and informed interest in current affairs.
 More specifically, the study of political science provides background for careers in government at the local, state, and national levels; in international organizations; political campaigns; interest groups and lobbying organizations; journalism; business; and the law.